In Depth Baby Product Reviews Led by a Pediatrician

 Conclusion

 Selecting a toothpaste your children will love, with ingredients you feel good about, can be more challenging than you expect.
 With so many pastes to choose from, it isn't as straightforward as you might think to find one that includes the ingredients you want and skips the ones you don't.
 Add to the equation finding a paste and package children find interesting with a taste they will tolerate makes it even more difficult.
-In our exhaustive clean teeth testing using picky kids with plenty of opinions, we received feedback on taste, consistency, and which pastes they'd choose (they were even pickier when testing the best kids' vitamins).
+In our exhaustive clean teeth testing using picky kids with plenty of opinions, we received feedback on taste, consistency, and which pastes they'd choose (they were even pickier when testing kids' vitamins).
 We think there is a toothpaste for every little person in this lineup, no matter what flavor or ingredient list is important to you, your child, or your budget.

 Wendy Schmitz